Sha-Chen-Abd-Math/Hive-Five/README.md

 # BEEP

 The free BEEP app is a digital registration system for beekeepers and researchers.
 It provides a total overview of all apiaries and hives of a beekeeper.
 On this app, we had to create a section for each sensor.
-Through this app, we had to link the Things Network :
+Through this app, we had to link the Things Network.

+images

+# Printed Circuit Board (PCB)